 Start with adoption rates, which should be forecast and measured.
 To build an understanding of the product’s performance we’d advise usage rates and Customer Satisfaction scores.

-5. Become a dedicated marketeer of your product
+5. Become a dedicated marketer of your product

 Internal products can suffer from an image problem.
 There is often little or no internal communication about products’ uses, features or benefits.
-Potential users don’t know about them, or don’t understand what they can do.
-Products created to help departments, or even whole companies, are left underutilised.
+Potential users don’t know about them or don’t understand what they can do.
+Products created to help departments, or even whole companies, are left underutilized.

-What you can do: Think like an external marketeer.
+What you can do: Think like an external marketer.
 Develop a marketing strategy to educate your users on your product’s systems and benefits.

 Get to know your users and stakeholders – who they are, what they need to achieve and what tools they use.
 This knowledge will help you to create a great campaign that speaks to their needs and gives them solutions to their problems.